TrafficGuard/sophia/docs/docs/autonomous-agents.md

 - `Agent.saveMemory`
 - `Agent.deleteMemory`

-The `requestFeedback` function definition in the system prompt lets the LLM know it can request a decision or additional details.
+The `requestFeedback` function in the system prompt lets the LLM know it can request a decision or additional details.

 If you would like to have input at a particular step, then in your prompt ask the model to request feedback at that point.